AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

   Registers a statically created \e vtable singleton declared with either
   \ref ALIB_BOXING_VTABLE_DECLARE or \ref ALIB_BOXING_VTABLE_DECLARE_ARRAYTYPE.

-  This macro has to be placed in the \ref alib_manual_bootstrapping "bootstrap code" of the software.
+  This macro has to be placed in the \ref alib_mod_bs "bootstrap code" of software.
   In debug-compilations, this macro is empty.
   \see
     Chapter \ref alib_boxing_more_opt_staticvt of the \ref alib_mod_boxing "Programmer's Manual" of module \alib_boxing_nl.

-  @param Identifier  The identifier name of the \e vtable singleton.
+  @param Identifier  The identifier name of the \e vtable singleton as passed to macros
+                     \ref ALIB_BOXING_VTABLE_DECLARE or \ref ALIB_BOXING_VTABLE_DECLARE_ARRAYTYPE.

 \def ALIB_BOXING_DEFINE_FEQUALS_FOR_COMPARABLE_TYPE
   This macro \alib{boxing;BootstrapRegister;registers} templated box-function